Atominick/GeneralPushButton/README.md

         }

 ### Other
-- You can inverse button polarity by third param in initialization.
 - Time intervals can be redefined in your program
+- Button polarity inversing is available as third param in constructor.
-- If your button processing programm lead to changing the way of button processing, you can use `Button::freeze();` to ignore any next state before releasing.
+- If your button processing programm lead to changing the way of processing, you can use `Button::freeze();` to ignore any next state before releasing.

 ---
-## Feel free to contact me with any questions)
+### Feel free to contact me with any questions)